Our after hours number is (209) 795-7030 for emergencies

 How to Purify Water

 • Boil water rapidly for one minute — if you still have gas or electricity.
 This is the best option for emergency water purification.
-Alternately, you could boil water on a camping stove or the barbecue.
+Alternately, you can boil water on a camping stove or the barbecue.
 Let it cool before drinking.

 Personal Care

-In a major disaster, the sewer system may become damaged or inoperable, so you must also equip your Disaster Supply Kit with items for sanitary use.
+In a major disaster, the sewer system may become damaged or inoperable, so you must also equip your disaster supply kit with items for sanitary use.
 This should include a five-gallon plastic bucket with lid and plastic bag liners, ties, household bleach, large trash can with plastic liners, toilet paper, towelettes, soap, and other personal hygiene items.